2014 kidnapping and murders of Israeli teenagers: Day 4

-Overnight on 16 June, the IDF clashed with Palestinians in Jenin, where they ransacked the offices of Mustafa Barghouti's Palestinian National Initiative and confiscated computers, and 400 soldiers raided the Jalazone refugee camp near Ramallah, killing Ahmad Arafat Samada (Ahmad Sabarin) (21) with a gunshot wound in the chest.
-The Israeli army said he threw a brick at the Israeli soldiers.
+Overnight on 16 June, the IDF clashed with Palestinians in Jenin, where they ransacked the offices of Mustafa Barghouti's Palestinian National Initiative and confiscated computers.
+400 soldiers raided the Jalazone refugee camp near Ramallah, killing Ahmad Arafat Samada (Ahmad Sabarin) (21) with a gunshot wound in the chest, after the Israeli army said he threw a brick at the Israeli soldiers.
 A dragnet rounded up a further 50 people, bringing the total of Palestinians detained to 150.
 Many arrests, including the former speaker of the Palestinian Legislative Council Aziz Duwaik, 66, were part of what IDF Chief of Staff Benny Gantz described as an extensive operation, and were not linked to the search for the youths, but were part of a crackdown to apply pressure on Hamas.
-Netanyahu's approach has been interpreted as aimed at driving a wedge between Fatah and Hamas in order to break up the reconciliation between the two negotiated in April 2014, and discredit both Abbas and his government, which has been backed by Western countries.
+Netanyahu's approach was interpreted by some opponents as aimed at driving a wedge between Fatah and Hamas in order to break up the reconciliation between the two negotiated in April 2014, thereby discrediting both Abbas and his government, which had been backed by Western countries.
 PA sources noted that Hamas, in the unity negotiations, had undertaken to desist from attacks and bloodshed, and if its involvement were proven, it would be a breach of the agreement that would render the reconciliation null and void, a point repeated later in the week by the Palestinian Foreign Minister.

 Day 5

 Overnight 16–17 June, the IDF arrested more than 200 Palestinians.
 Anything linked to Hamas was being targeted, an official source said.
 The IDF shifted its attentions north, and deployed 1,000 soldiers from the Nahal Brigade for operations around Nablus.
 In particular the Balata refugee camp and the village of Awarta were scoured in what a spokesman called '"cleaning house" in the "terror capital of Nablus"', and a further 41 Palestinians were detained, among them the manager of the Hamas-run television channel Al-Aqsa TV, bringing the number of arrests to 200.
 Israeli soldiers confiscated a large cache of weapons and uncovered a weapons manufacturing lab in Nablus.

-Conflicting reports emerged on Israel's collaboration with both the PNA and other regional governments.
+Conflicting reports emerged regarding Israel's collaboration with both the PNA and other regional governments.
 Israel's Coordinator of Government Activities in the Territories, Yoav Mordechai, denied on 16 June that Israel coordinated the search with Palestinian or Egyptian authorities.
 However, Israel military intelligence confirmed that Israel was working closely with both the PA authorities and Egypt.
 Egyptian sources stated the same day that Israel had requested their assistance, and that President Abdel Fattah el-Sisi had issued directives to his security services to undertake negotiations with all parties.
 On 17 June, Israel defence sources said PNA assistance had been "very professional."